ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/using-branches.md

 A branch is a fork (i.e copy) of the layout of the wanted _origin_ environment.
 It is attached to your development environment.

 {% hint style="info" %}
-Your **origin** environment is the environemnt you want based on to do some layout changes.
+Your **origin** environment is the environment you want based on to do some layout changes.
 {% endhint %}

 Once you've created a branch, your layout will look exactly like the layout of your origin environment.
 However,&#x20;